 “Summer 2018 has seen a return to popularity of destinations such as Turkey and Tunisia.
 However, it has also been marked by a prolonged period of hot weather across Europe.
 This meant many customers spent June and July enjoying the sunshine at home and put off booking their holidays abroad, leading to even tougher competition and higher than usual levels of discounting in the ‘lates’ market of August and September.

-For anyone living in Europe, this would have been self-evident, although many people would have pre-booked during the ‘Beast From the East’ earlier in the year.
+For anyone living in Europe, this would have been self-evident.
+Many people would have pre-booked during the ‘Beast From the East’ earlier in the year.

 There is a line on Summer trading: